What Training is Required Under HIPAA?

 - Dealing with Children and Minors – Patients under the age of 18 are the most common exception to HIPAA rules.
 Employees should learn to deal with this patient category, as there are some different procedures for protecting and accessing data.

 - Legal guardians – Usually, medical decisions will be made by the minor’s legal guardian.
 Any consent for access to data must also be given by these legal guardians.
-However, there may be some instances in which a court decides the guardian is unable to make the decisions and appoint a new proxy guardian.
+However, there may be some instances in which a court decides the guardian is unable to make decisions and appoint a new proxy guardian.
 Additionally, emancipated minors must be treated as legal adults.

 - Difficult cases – Unfortunately, healthcare workers are often at the frontline when spotting and reporting cases of child abuse.
-If a CE believes that the patient has been abuse, they may choose not to disclose health data to their legal guardian and instead contact Child Services, who will take over the case.
+If a CE believes that the patient has been abused, they may choose not to disclose health data to their legal guardian and instead contact Child Services, who will take over the case.

 - Health Information Technology for Economic and Clinical Health Act – HITECH was introduced in the late 2000’s to help encourage healthcare providers to use electronic patient records.
 As it concerns patient health information, employees should be made aware of its reach.